-The GDPs of Chine, US and Japan are enormous, and the balance sheet totals of the banks are insignificant compared to these values.
+The figure well illustrates that the GDPs of Chine, US and Japan are enormous, and the balance sheet totals of the banks are insignificant compared to these values.
 However, the difference between the assets of the largest European banks and the GDPs of their home countries is not so significant at all.

-In 2014 the English HSBC Holdings was the greatest bank in Europe.
+Figure 2 contains data for 2014, based on which the English HSBC Holdings was the greatest bank in Europe.
 The 8th largest bank, Banco Santander had assets exceeding the GDP of Spain.

-Among the 10 largest European banks, 4 are located in the United Kingdom, 4 inFrance, 1 inGermany and 1 inSpain.
-In 2014, the balance sheet totals of all banks exceeded 50% of the GDPs of the countries where they had their seats, and 7 banks had assets exceeding 10% of the GDP of the EU (Realbank, Economy Watch, 2014.).
+Among the 10 largest European banks, 4 are located in the United Kingdom, 4 in France, one in Germany and one in Spain.
+In 2014, the balance sheet totals of all banks exceeded 50% of the GDPs of the countries where they had their seats, and 7 banks had assets exceeding 10% of the GDP of the EU.
 It is still not clear for the decision makers of the EU what will happen to those TBTF banks that are two big to save.
 The separation of the classical and commercial activities of the banks has been recommended to solve this problem, on which discussions are being held.